The best of Barcelona

 Passeig de Gràcia 38

-This restaurant is also located in the Mandarin Oriental in Barcelona.
+This restaurant is, just as the BistrEau, located in the Mandarin Oriental in Barcelona.
 One of the most famous chefs in Spain, Carme Ruscalleda and her son Raül Balam, are responsible for the food.
 The restaurant has two Michelin stars and has also been newly renovated.

 This restaurant serves organic food and experiments with various raw food concepts.
 The restaurant has one star in the Michelin Guide.
 Pleasant prices.